well1791/belief-systems/chapters/chapter01.md

 Let's imagine we're talking about life, purpose, relationships, interactions and so on but, while we are talking you notice that I use some words in a strange way, words like: belief, love, hapiness, etc; you also notice it's not quite different to what you already know but it's still different.

-At this point of uncertainty you should ask yourself at least one of these questions: Am I understanding right what he actually tries to explain?
-How much can this "bit different" change the true meaning of the entire conversation?
-Would it be right if I explore the meaning just by listening or should I ask for a concrete definition?
+At this point of uncertainty you should ask yourself at least one of these questions:

-The case above exposes the problem of ambiguity, which up to day is still a topic of debate, however, I want to give you some practical examples of this issue.
+  * Are you understanding exactly what I'm trying to explain?
+  * How much can this difference change the true meaning of the entire conversation?
+  * Would it be right if I explore the meaning just by listening?
+  * should I ask for a concrete definition on any of those words that I already know?

+Let me share a couple of examples so you see to what extend this kind of issues are common.

 #### Operation or Sign

-We know these estatements of mathematics are true:
+We know these rules of mathematics are true:

   * All real numbers can be either positive or negative, or zero.
-  * Addition is a binary operation.
+  * Addition is a binary operation and it can receive real numbers.

-But, here is the catch, we use symbols "+" and "-" to denote both: positive/negative signs and that involves the addition operation also.
-Now, let's explore what issues can these ambiguos symbols bring us, consider this exercise:
+But, here is the catch, we use symbols "+" to denote both: positive sign and the addition operation.
+Both words means different things and yet we can use the same symbol the same sentence without any problem, so, let's explore what issues can this ambiguos symbol bring us; consider this exercise:

   * x = 2 + 4

 And answer this question: The symbol "+" is a sign or an operation?
 Ok, that one was easy.
 Let's see another exercise:

   * x = 3 - 5 + 7

 And here is the question: Which symbol is a sign and which one is an operation?
-The answer might be not so clear now, so, let's see if we can apply the statements we defined at the begining of the example, and see how those concepts can help us solve this ambiguity.
+The answer might be not so clear now, unless you apply some additional rules besides the ones that were mentioned at the beginning of the example.
+So, let's see if we can apply only the rules we have defined already to help us solve this problem.

   1. If all real numbers but zero can be either positive or negative then, all numbers but zero have a sign, therefore; real numbers can be written with their respective sign as one single entity.
-  2. If addition is an operation, and operations can receive real numbers, and real numbers can be written with their respective sign then, the arguments for the addition operation can be written with their respective sign.
+  2. If addition is an operation, and this operation can receive real numbers, and real numbers can be written with their respective sign then, the arguments for the addition operation can be written with their respective sign.

-That means, the exercise can be written like this:
+The propositions above means that it's perfectly valid to write the exercise like this, in fact you could write this in a calculator and you would get the right result:

   * x = +3 + -5 + +7

-But, the problem is still there, the mix between symbols and operations difficults the reading.
-So, let's define a new symbol ⊕ for the addition operation and see how it changes:
+Just to be clear, we are using the "+" to express explicitly both the sign and the operation, but as you may notice, the mix between symbols and operations difficults the reading.
+So, let's define a new symbol "⊕" for the addition operation and see how it changes:

   * x = +3 ⊕ -5 ⊕ +7

 Finally!
 The exercise is completely clear now.

 #### Mother or not